servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	He shows that only “a few names” have garments that are not defiled,
 	•	He calls the church to watchfulness in a time when most are asleep.
 The light of Day Two exposes what the night of Thyatira left behind.

 III.
 METAL OF THE IMAGE — THE BEGINNING OF THE IRON ERA (LEGS OF IRON) Daniel 2 describes the next portion of the prophetic image as:
 “his legs of iron” (Dan.
 2:33)
 Iron introduces a dramatic shift in tone, character, and spiritual conditions.
 Where brass symbolized mixture, corruption, and covered darkness, iron symbolizes:
 	•	strength,
 	•	severity,
 	•	structure,
 	•	exposure,
 	•	the beginning of visible separation.
-Iron is the first metal in the statue that is not an alloy.
+Iron is not an alloy.
 Where brass must be mixed to exist, iron is singular, uncompromising, and naturally hard.
-This shift from brass ? iron perfectly matches the shift from Thyatira ?
-Sardis.
+This shift from brass → iron perfectly matches the shift from Thyatira → Sardis.

-1. Iron breaks what brass hid
+Iron breaks what brass hid
 Isaiah 45:2 describes this transition with prophetic precision:
 “I will break in pieces the gates of brass, and cut in sunder the bars of iron.”
+Isaiah speaks these words of Cyrus—a king used first in Ezra to begin the reconstruction of the physical temple, and prophetically in Isaiah 45 as a type pointing to the rebuilding of the spiritual temple.
+The pattern is striking: when Israel desperately needed a temple, Nebuchadnezzar destroyed it; yet in the age when Gentiles do not need a physical temple, for the believer himself is the temple (1 Cor.
+6:19), Cyrus appears to rebuild it (Jer.
+51:11).
+The contrast reveals a deliberate prophetic reversal woven into Scripture’s typology.

 Daniel 2:40 “the fourth kingdom shall be strong as iron.”
 Here, iron is the tool God uses to break the brass gates—the entrenched, institutionalized mixture of the Thyatira era.
 This aligns exactly with Sardis:
 	•	Thyatira = brass mixture carried through the long night
 	•	Sardis = dawn light breaking that mixture apart
 	•	The remnant emerges as God exposes the hidden conditions of the night Iron, therefore, is not perfection— it is judgment, division, and exposure.

-III.
+IV.
 THE DAUGHTERS OF MOAB — NAME WITHOUT TRUE LIFE Moab’s origin is recorded in Genesis 19.
 After the destruction of Sodom:
 	•	Lot and his two daughters dwell in a cave,
 	•	they fear the end of their family line,